Act One (film): Plot

 Producer Warren Stone (a fictional version of Jed Harris) keeps him waiting all day, then tells him to leave the manuscript and return.
 Eventually they meet, and Stone mesmerizes Hart with his talk of what it means to be a playwright.
 When months pass without any word, Hart's friends sneak a copy of the play to Sam Harris, who agrees to produce it if George Kaufman will collaborate and direct.
 Kaufman agrees, and so begins a partnership that will last until 1941.

 The Atlantic City opening is a failure.
 Hart is distraught and Kaufman tells Hart that he has gone dry.
 Hart spends the day at the beach and comes to Kaufman with his new ideas for the second and third acts.
 Hart moves into Kaufman's house and they spend the summer reworking the play.
 It finally opens to rave reviews in New York City in September 1930.
-On opening night, Kaufman steps forward at the curtain call and says “80% of this play is Moss Hart.”
+On opening night, Kaufman steps forward at the curtain call and says "80% of this play is Moss Hart."
+Hart returns to his family in the rain, announces that they are all moving, and says goodbye to their old place in his own way.